-- Ask participants to pair up to discuss their health literacy units and evaluation plans. - Ask participants to take about 10 minutes to read their partner's unit plan, and then take 10 minutes to discuss each plan.
+- Ask participants to pair up to discuss their health literacy units and evaluation plans. - Ask participants to take about 10 minutes to read their partner's units and then devote 10 minutes to discussing each plan.

-- Suggest the following questions to guide the discussions: - 1.
+- Suggest the following questions for consideration: - 1.
 What are the strengths of the unit and evaluation plan? - 2.
-Is there anything that needs clarification in the unit and evaluation plan? - 3.
+Is there anything you would like clarified in the unit and evaluation plan? - 3.
 What other skills might be included as part of this unit? - 4.
 What additional activities can you suggest for teaching the skills included in this unit? - 5.
-What other ways of evaluating the effectiveness of this unit can you suggest? - Tell participants that they will focus on identifying supports and barriers related to their health literacy work after the break.
+What other ways of evaluating the effectiveness of this unit can you suggest? - Tell participants that after the break, they will focus on identifying supports for and barriers to their work.